SystemsApproach/ops/monitor.rst

 if the right data is displayed to the right people (those with the ability to take action) at the right time (when action needs to be taken).
-Creating useful panels and organizing them into intuitive dashboards is part the solution, but integrating information across the subsystems of the management platform is also a requirement.
+Creating useful panels and organizing them into intuitive dashboards is part of the solution, but integrating information across the subsystems of the management platform is also a requirement.

-Unifying all this data is the ultimate objective of on-going efforts like the OpenTelemetry project mentioned in the previous section, but there are also opportunities to use the tools described in this chapter to better integrate data.
+Unifying all this data is the ultimate objective of ongoing efforts like the OpenTelemetry project mentioned in the previous section, but there are also opportunities to use the tools described in this chapter to better integrate data.
 This section highlights two